theslic/Standerized-Testing-Analysis/README.md

 # Standerized Testing Analysis
 ## Description
-In this project we will look into standerized testing's relationships with factors such as salary, education, etc.
+In this project we will look into standerized testing's relationships with factors such as salary, education, etc. We will compare different variables through plots and other tools.
+Then we will find the ones that are best for predicting ACT scores based on socioeconomic factors.
+Technology: Jyupter Notebook
 ## Data
 The data sets we will be using are:
 EdGap_data.xlsx - https://www.edgap.org